-The publication must contain the description, the claims and any drawings as filed, including any late-filed missing parts of the description, or drawings filed according to Rule 56 (see A‑II, 5), provided that these were not subsequently withdrawn (see A‑II, 5.5), and specify, where possible, the person(s) designated as the inventor(s).
+The publication must contain the description, the claims and any drawings as filed, including any sequence listing filed on the date of filing, and including any late-filed missing parts of the description, or drawings filed according to Rule 56 (see A‑II, 5), provided that the latter were not subsequently withdrawn (see A‑II, 5.5), and specify, where possible, the person(s) designated as the inventor(s).
 If the claims were filed after the date of filing according to the procedures explained in A‑III, 15, this will be indicated when the application is published (Rule 68(4)).

-With the exception of documents which must be translated, originals of documents filed are used for publication purposes where these documents meet the physical requirements referred to in A‑VIII, 2, otherwise the amended or replacement documents meeting these requirements are used.
-Prohibited material may be omitted from the documents before publication, the place and number of words or drawings omitted being indicated (see A‑III, 8.1 and A‑III, 8.2).
+With the exception of documents which have to be translated, originals of documents filed are used for publication purposes where these documents meet the physical requirements referred to in A‑VIII, 2; otherwise, the amended or replacement documents meeting these requirements are used.
+Prohibited matter may be omitted from the documents before publication, the place and number of words or drawings omitted being indicated (see A‑III, 8.1 and A‑III, 8.2).
 Documents incorporated in an electronic file are deemed to be originals (Rule 147(3)).

 If a request for correction under Rule 139 of errors in the documents filed with the EPO is allowed, it must be incorporated in the publication.
 If upon termination of the technical preparations for publication a decision is still pending on a request for correction of items which third parties might expect to be able to take at face value, so that their rights would be jeopardised by correction, this must be mentioned on the front page of the publication (see the case law in A‑V, 3), as must a request for correction of errors in the description, claims or drawings (see A‑V, 3).

 The correction of errors occurring in the process of publication of the European patent application can be requested at any time (see H‑VI, 3).
 Complete republication of the application will take place where appropriate.